Developmental Trauma Disorders: Understanding Symptoms And Treatment

 What are the effects of developmental trauma disorders?

 Developmental traumas are also referred to as adverse childhood experiences (ACEs), which include neglect and different forms of abuse (physical, emotional, or sexual).
-ACEs also include any experience of household dysfunction, such as domestic violence, substance use, divorce, and mental illness.
+ACEs also include any experience of significant household dysfunction, such as domestic violence, substance use, divorce, and mental illness.

 Changes in the brain affect children's development and ability to trust adult caregivers.
-A study by Kaiser Permanente and the Centers for Disease Control found that almost a third of adults who had symptoms related to DTD had a parent or caregiver in their home who demonstrated symptoms of substance use disorder.
+A study by Kaiser Permanente and the Centers for Disease Control found that almost a third of adults who had symptoms related to DTD had a parent or caregiver in their home as children who demonstrated symptoms of a substance use disorder.
 The study also found that 26% of these individuals were exposed to physical abuse as children.

-Some adults or children with these symptoms or other signs of complex trauma may resort to lying, stealing, manipulation, destructiveness, and cruelty to gain control over a situation when they feel trapped or triggered by their traumas.
+Some adults or children with symptoms of developmental trauma disorder or other signs of complex trauma may resort to lying, stealing, manipulation, destructiveness, and cruelty to gain control over a situation when they feel trapped or triggered by their traumas.
+Or, they may distance themselves from others, making it difficult to feel connected and build healthy relationships.

-Treatments for developmental trauma disorders
+Treatment for developmental trauma disorder

-In addition, this type of treatment can teach children self-regulation skills and help them see how they've managed the trauma they've experienced.
-Once they understand how they've responded in the past, a therapist can help them identify creative ways to meet life's natural struggles by getting out of survival mode and using healthier coping mechanisms.
+In addition, this type of treatment can teach children self-control skills and help them see how they've managed the trauma they've experienced.
+Once they understand how they've responded in the past, a therapist can help them identify creative ways to meet life's struggles by getting out of survival mode and using healthier coping mechanisms.

 Getty/AnnaStills